-When looking for accomodation in Mexico City you will learn pretty quickly that it’s all about location, location, LOCATION!
-In this case I decided I didn’t want to be stuck out in an outer suburb commuting everyday with subway lines (that don’t exactly reach everywhere!) and opted for a central Mexico City option…and was very happy to find Casa San Ildefonso, a charming colonial manor on a quiet pedestrian street only one block from the Templo Mayor, one of the Aztec’s foremost religious sights.
 Calling this place a hostel however is a bit unfair, as it has a great mix of private and dorm rooms catering to all budgets and requirements.
-I loved the helpful staff who were always ready to assist with a smile at all times, the delicious free breakfast served in the internal courtyard and the great spaces for relaxing with a TV room, a dining room and a lounge all tucked away in this renovated 19th century manor.
-Casa San Ildefonso helped bring a dash of the Mexico of Old into my stay with its grandeur, and provided a great place to unwind and relax without feeling like you were missing out on the real Mexico.
-Read on to find out more about this low-key casa and why it will perfectly compliment your stay in Mexico City.
+I loved the helpful staff who were always ready to assist with a smile at all times, the delicious free breakfast served in the internal courtyard and the great spaces for relaxing with a TV room, a dining room and a lounge all tucked away in this renovated 19th-century manor.

-About Casa San Ildefonso Hostel.
+About Casa San Ildefonso Hostel

-Located directly in front of the famous San Ildefonso Museum in Mexico city it is hard to imagine a better location for a hostel (and the heavy police presence because of the museum is very re-assuring!), when you can walk just a few minutes and find yourself at any number of Mexico Cities famous attractions – including the Zocalo, the centre of the Aztec universe!
+Located directly in front of the famous San Ildefonso Museum in Mexico city it is hard to imagine a better location for a hostel (and the heavy police presence because of the museum is very reassuring!), when you can walk just a few minutes and find yourself at any number of Mexico Cities famous attractions – including the Zocalo, the center of the Aztec universe!

-And as if Mexico City does not offer enough, Casa San Ildefonso is stacked with amenities to keep you entertained weather it is a rainy day, you’re exhausted from the chaos or just want to relax for a day (it’s fine – I get it!
+And as if Mexico City does not offer enough, Casa San Ildefonso is stacked with amenities to keep you entertained whether it is a rainy day, you’re exhausted from the chaos or just want to relax for a day (it’s fine – I get it!
 I have been known to spend days without leaving a nice hotel!).

-And if thats not enough there are also all these services on offer at Casa San Ildefonso:
+And if that’s not enough there are also all these services on offer at Casa San Ildefonso: